-

 - USD 300,000–500,000+ reflects established rental areas in central locations such as Canggu, Pererenan, and Uluwatu, where stronger occupancy and clearer tourism zoning reduce uncertainty.

 For a clearer breakdown of pricing, transaction costs, and buy-versus-build trade-offs, visit our guide to the Cost of Bali Properties today.
-You can also arrange a free consultation with our Bali-based advisors for more tailored insights.
+Emerhub consultants in Bali can also provide insights tailored to your specific location.

 Legal Requirements for Airbnb Rental Businesses in Bali